hellcoderz/scheme/README.md

 + lambda, of course
 + integer(32 bit), floating-point numbers, string, symbol, boolean, character, pair
-+ basic mathematical functions
++ basic number/mathematical functions
 + basic input/output support
 + basic string/character procedures
++ most list procedures in MIT Scheme
 + cond, if, let, begin, and, or, define, set!, apply, eval...
 + var-arg
-+ a small core library
 + mark-sweep garbage collector
 + You should be able to use this Scheme interpreter to run all codes in *The Little Schemer*.